Kernix13/guitar-chord-names/notes.md

 "$1":
 ```

-To wrap the row of notes wrapped in quotes in an array and closing `},`:
+To wrap the row of notes in square brackets and an ending `},` AND the notes wrapped in quotes:
 ```js
 // not working
 ```